 No doubt when it comes to love and our looks we need to look at the beliefs that we carry silently as these shape how we live and how we love.
 In many cases it is our negative beliefs that keep us locked into a limited definition of who we are.
 Changing our beliefs can liberate our lives…and I believe we are all worthy of being liberated.

 So whether we are finding love, making love or keeping love, we need to treat ourselves kindly, to remember our innate goodness that we posses as human beings and to celebrate all of who we are; as only when we do this will we find a person who’ll truly cherish us.
 But being cherished does not depend on us being a certain age, a certain weight, a cardboard cut out of someone famous, or something someone else thinks we should be!
 It relies on us being the very best version of ourselves.
 For the relationship we have with others is only a reflection of the one we have with ourselves – the way we think and feel about ourselves and our level of gratitude for the body and life that we have been given.

 It is important to keep in mind that none of this is easy.
 It is a road with many challenges.
 But my own path tells me that what doesn't challenge you won’t change you; for every insecurity and self doubt provides us with an opportunity to find the truth of who we are…as long as we are willing to look at it and listen to what it is telling us.

 I have been married for 22 years and with my wife for 26 and I know that love is a journey that evolves along with our physical bodies.
 It is this journey that gives our life meaning, fills our heart with purpose, increases our vitality and helps us remember the goodness of who we are and the goodness of God.

 “Beauty comes in all forms, shapes, colours and sizes.

-When we can accept this simple truth we will no longer hurt ourselves and others
+When we can accept this simple truth we will no longer hurt

 For the simple things that make us human.”